Repressurising a Baxi Potterton boiler

 How to Repressurise Baxi Boiler Pressure

-Last updated on October 15th, 2024
+Last updated on January 5th, 2025

-When your pressure drops too low the boiler will stop working, which means no heating or hot water.
+When your pressure drops too low, the boiler will stop working, which means no heating or hot water.
+The pressure should be between 1 and 1.5 bar when the radiators are cold.
+I have been repairing and servicing boilers for over a decade and have fixed many boiler pressure problems.

-Boiler pressure gauge low on Baxi boiler
+Boiler pressure too low

-How to increase the pressure on a Baxi boiler:
+How to increase the pressure:

-1. Open one valve fully (only if there are two valves)
+1. Open one valve fully

 2. Open the other valve slowly until you can hear the water